Study after Velázquez's Portrait of Pope Innocent X: Meaning

-When asked why he was compelled to revisit Velázquez's Portrait again and again, Bacon replied that he had nothing against popes, but merely sought "an excuse to use these colours, and you can't give ordinary clothes that purple colour without getting into a sort of false fauve manner".
+When asked why he was compelled to revisit Velázquez's Portrait again and again, Bacon replied that he had nothing against popes but merely sought "an excuse to use these colours, and you can't give ordinary clothes that purple colour without getting into a sort of false fauve manner".
 At the time Bacon was coming to terms with the death of a cold, disciplinarian father, his early, illicit sexual encounters, and a very destructive sadomasochistic approach to sex.

-Almost all of the popes are shown within cage-like structures and screaming or about to scream.
-Bacon identified as a Nietzschean and atheist, and some contemporary critics saw the series as symbolic execution scenes, as if Bacon sought to enact Nietzsche's declaration that "God is dead" by killing his representative on Earth.
-Other critics see the series as symbolizing the killing of a father figure.
-However Bacon balked at such literal translations, and later said that it was Velázquez himself he sought to "triumph over."
+Almost all the popes are depicted within cage-like structures, screaming or about to scream.
+Bacon identified as a Nietzschean and atheist, and some contemporary critics saw the series as symbolic execution scenes as if Bacon sought to enact Nietzsche's declaration that "God is dead" by killing his representative on Earth.
+Other critics see the series as symbolising the killing of a father figure.
+However, Bacon baulked at such literal translations and said that it was Velázquez himself he sought to "triumph over."
 He said that in the same way that Velázquez cooled Titian, he sought to "cool" Velázquez.

+Provenance

+The painting was given to Carter Burden as a wedding present by his uncle, William A. M. Burden, and it hung in the entrance hall of Carter and Amanda Burden's Dakota apartment directly opposite the front door.
+The painting was included in the 1974 exhibition Selected Works from the Collection of Carter Burden at Marlborough Gallery in New York.

+It was purchased by the Des Moines Art Center in 1980 with funds from the Coffin Fine Arts Trust and is currently displayed there.